-The district is responsible for establishing and maintaining approximately 119,000 real and personal property accounts covering 900 square miles within Parker County.
+The district is responsible for establishing and maintaining approximately 125,500 real property, business personal property, and mineral accounts covering approximately 900 square miles within Parker County.
 This data includes property characteristics, ownership, and exemption information.

 Each parcel contains data related to property characteristics, ownership and exemption information.
 Accurate ownership and legal description data is maintained by processing recorded deeds and plats that are provided by the Parker County Clerk's office.
-Exemption data, in amounts authorized by State and local governments, is processed in conjunction with various application requirements as stipulated in the State Property Tax Code.
+Exemption data, in amounts authorized by State and local governments, is processed in conjunction with various application requirements as stipulated in the Texas Property Tax Code.